 The specialty of physical medicine and rehabilitation addresses the issues and health of individuals impacted by physical disabilities, which affect the spinal cord, limbs, joints, bones, nerves, muscles, and brain.
-The overall goal in this area of medicine is to improve a patient’s lifestyle, which may include assisting them to increase their range of motion, activity level, and ability to live independently.
+The overall goal of physical medicine and rehabilitation is to improve a patient’s lifestyle, which may include assisting them to increase their range of motion, activity level, and ability to live independently.

 Sometimes called physiatrists, physicians in this specialty will work with patients of all ages.
 A strong base of medical knowledge is needed since patients may be dealing with injuries and disabilities caused by a variety of medical and non-medical issues.